68748678/Learn-Plan/README.md

 # KingY_python
-KingY is used tolearn python
+KingY is used to learn python